BPhi-ai/Syndicate/README.md

 # Syndicate

-A discord bot in development, more mechanics implemented soon.
+A discord bot in development aims to post random memes, cute animal pics, and show music playlists.